PhysiCell-Tools/Studio-Guide/README.md

 <img src="./images/celltypes_virus.png" width="100%">

 * This tab is used to define the phenotype for each cell type and therefore exposes a large number of parameters.
 Note that it has subtabs, one for each phenotypic cell behavior.
 * On the left is a table of all cell types defined.
 You can create a `New` one which will be populated with default PhysiCell parameter values, or make a `Copy` of the currrently selected cell type, or `Delete` the selected one.
-Creating new cell types will always be appended at the end of the table.
-(And you should have a sequential numbering of cell type IDs, starting with 0.)
+Creating new cell types will always be appended at the end of the table and will be assigned a name with a random 3-character suffix.
+You should rename them to be more meaningful to your model.
+(The table should maintain a sequential numbering of cell type IDs, starting with 0.)
 * You can rename a cell type by double-clicking its name, typing a new name, and pressing Enter.
 * On the right, the `Reset to PhysiCell defaults` does just that - it resets all parameter values to their defaults in the core PhysiCell code.
 This can be useful if you have been experimenting with different parameter values to see the effect they have on your model, but then decide to do a "reset" of the parameters in this section.
 This same button appears on the other phenotype subtabs and applies to the parameters in each.